damsolanke/Cross_Domain_Predictive_Analytics_Dashboard/README.md

    - Transformation Services to normalize and prepare data for analysis

 4. **Data Sources Layer**
-   - Domain-specific API connectors with rate limiting and authentication
+   - Domain-specific API connectors with rate limiting and authentication:
+     - Weather data from OpenWeatherMap API
+     - Economic data from Alpha Vantage API
+     - News and trends from News API
+     - Transportation data from TomTom Traffic API, TransitLand API, and OpenStreetMap
    - Multi-level caching system with configurable expiration times
    - Local storage for offline support and performance optimization
+   - Intelligent fallback to simulated data when API connections fail

 ## Data Flow and Processing